Alfred Lennon: Death

 Late in his life, Alfred wrote a manuscript detailing his life story which he bequeathed to John.
 It was Alfred's attempt to fill in the lost years when he had not been in contact with his son, explaining that it was Julia, not Alfred, who had broken up their marriage.
 John later commented: "You know, all he wanted was for me to hear his side of the story, which I hadn't heard."
 By 1976, Alfred was diagnosed with terminal stomach cancer.
 Pauline contacted John via Apple Corps to make sure that he was aware that his father was dying.
-John sent a large bouquet of flowers to the hospital, phoning Alfred on his deathbed, and apologised for his [John's] past behaviour.
+John sent a large bouquet of flowers to the hospital, phoning Alfred on his deathbed, and apologized for his [John's] past behaviour.

 On 1 April 1976, Alfred Lennon died in Brighton, at the age of 63, just nine days after Paul McCartney's father Jim McCartney died.
+His remains were cremated.

 In 1990, Pauline published a book called Daddy, Come Home, detailing her life with Alfred and his meetings with John.
+The book was largely influenced by Alfred's unpublished memoir manuscript.
 Pauline later remarried.

 Legacy

-Alfred was portrayed by Colin Tierny in Nowhere Boy.
+Alfred was portrayed by Colin Tierny in Nowhere Boy and by Christopher Fairbank in Lennon Naked.